hanami/guides/content/v2.2/database/overview.md

 end
 ```

 But you don’t need to define every struct ahead of time, only to extend its functionality.
-Structs will be generated on-demand in your slice’s `Structs` namespace.
+If you don't define a Struct class, Structs will be generated on-demand in the appropriate namespace.

 A Struct is not a permanent abstraction of a piece of data: it is a momentary projection of the data you requested.
 This means that instead of a User model that fills every role you need of a user, you could project user data as a Credential for authentication, a Role for authorization, a Visitor for displaying their identity on the page.
 Every projection can serve a specific purpose, and contain exactly the information you need and nothing more.